 It's also very important to get legal help.
-Phone Legal Aid right away to find out if you qualify for a free lawyer:
+Call Legal Aid BC right away to find out if you qualify for a free lawyer:

 1-866-577-2525 (elsewhere in BC)

 For more information about abuse and family violence, see our Abuse and family violence page.
-This page has important information on making a safety plan.
+This page has important information about how to make a safety plan.
 A safety plan is made up of steps you can take to protect yourself and your children.
 It's a good idea to ask a friend, advocate, or victim service worker to help you make a safety plan.
-See Safety Planning in our Live Safe, End Abuse fact sheets folder for detailed information on how to make a safety plan.
+See Safety Planning in our Live Safe, End Abuse resource for details about how to make a safety plan.

 For more information, see Wills and estates on reserve.

-Centre of Excellence for Matrimonial Real Property — Toolkits — Training materials on the new Act for First Nations and their professional associates
+Centre of Excellence for Matrimonial Real Property — Toolkits — Training materials on the act for First Nations and their professional associates

 Native Women's Association of Canada — Matrimonial Real Property — Information on matrimonial real property

-Family Law in BC website — Making an agreement after you separate — A fact sheet on making agreements
+Family Law in BC website — Making an agreement after you separate — Information about making agreements

-Family Law in BC website — Who can help you reach an agreement — A fact sheet letting you know what your options are for getting help with agreements
+Family Law in BC website — Who can help you reach an agreement? — Information about letting you know what your options are for getting help with agreements

-Family Law in BC website — How to write your own separation agreement — A step-by-step guide to writing an agreement
+Family Law in BC website — Write your own separation agreement — A step-by-step guide to writing an agreement

 Lawyer Referral Service — Helps you find a lawyer to take your case — Call 604-687-3221 (Greater Vancouver) or 1-800-663-1919 (elsewhere in BC)